top of page

 andrew-shelley-Hzbq4de24kQ-unsplash.jpg

-As you explore Rooted in Ethics, you’ll come across the term ‘biocultural restoration’.
-But what does it mean?
-This approach to restoration aims to honour and restore Nature and our relationship with it.
+As you explore Rooted in Ethics, you’ll come across the term "biocultural restoration"—but what does it really mean?
+At its heart, this approach is about restoring both Nature and our relationship with it, recognising that the well-being of ecosystems and communities are deeply intertwined.

 Image by Vlad Hilitanu

 "Biocultural restoration is the science and practice of restoring ecosystems and human and cultural relationships to a place.
 It strengthens and revitalises cultures alongside the lands with which they are inextricably linked.
-Encompassing biophysical and cultural elements of environmental well-being and resilience, biocultural restoration offers the missing bridge that connects restoration science with the practices of restoring justice to the land.
-One example is community gardens."
+Encompassing biophysical and cultural elements of environmental well-being and resilience, biocultural restoration offers the missing bridge that connects restoration science with the practices of restoring justice to the land."

 - Rooted in Ethics.